 If it’s too late for prevention, the next step is identifying the early symptoms as soon as possible so that one can begin corrective treatment immediately.
-Here we outline a few symptoms that are easy to spot and should prompt you to go in for a check-up

 Without sufficient insulin to move the sugar from your blood into the cells of your body, your muscles will feel depleted of energy, thus triggering intense hunger.
+If they are normal hunger pangs then you can satiate your stomach by having healthy snacks like upma or rava to reduce blood sugar.

 Even though you’re consuming more food, the lowered insulin and resultant restriction of sugar entering the cells will leave you constantly feeling tired.